godaddy/exemplar/packages/react/README.md

 ```

 Before you can run storybook you will need create some `@exemplar` style
-examples.
-See: [Example structure in a nutshell]
+examples: see the [example structure in a nutshell]

-[Example structure in a nutshell]: ./README.md#example-structure-in-a-nutshell.
+[example structure in a nutshell]: ../../README.md#example-structure-in-a-nutshell.